 Almost any patient can get an IUD.

 - The Copper IUD can be inserted up to 5 days after unprotected intercourse.

-- The copper IUD is the most effective option for women of any weight.
-Levonorgestrel pills, like Plan B One-Step®, may be less effective if a woman weighs over 165 pounds, and the ulipristal acetate pill, ella®, may be less effective if a woman weighs over 195 pounds.
-The copper IUD maintains effectiveness at all weight ranges.
+- The Copper IUD is the most effective option for patients of any weight.
+Levonorgestrel pills, like Plan B One-Step®, may be less effective if a patient weighs over 165 pounds, and the ulipristal acetate pill, ella®, may be less effective if a patient weighs over 195 pounds.
+The Copper IUD maintains effectiveness at all weight ranges.

 How can a clinic start offering the Copper IUD as EC?

 Provider and staff awareness and education about the IUD as EC is an important initial step to offering this EC method.
 Several studies found that many providers, particularly those outside of reproductive health specialties, were unaware of the Copper IUD as an EC option.
 These studies also found that providers were less likely to offer IUDs as EC compared to EC pills, even if they already provided the Copper IUD in clinic.